Varla Eagle One: Blistering Speed and Insane Range on a Budget

 LED Tail Lights

-There are red LED taillights on the Varla Eagle One scooter.
+There are red LED taillights on the Varla Eag e One scooter.
 They are mounted on both sides of the scooter and provide great visibility for those around you when you are riding at night.
-They’re super bright unlike many other scooters that just use little red LED lights for ambient lighting.
+They’re super bright, unlike many other scooters that use little red LED lights for ambient lighting

 Cruise Control

-The Varla Eagle One scooter has cruise control as you might expect.
-You just need to use the settings in the LCD panel in order to activate it / turn it on.
-Since this is a long range electric scooter, it’s important to have the cruise control feature for those long rides!
+The Varla Eagle One scooter has cruise control, as you might expect.
+You need to use the settings in the LCD panel in order to activate it / turn it on.
+Since this is a long ran electric scooter, it’s important to have the cruise control feature for those long rides!

 Varla Eagle One Scooter Maximum Weight Capacity

-One of the best things about this scooter is that it’s so durable.
-The Eagle One electric scooter has a fat tire on the front and back, oversized independent suspension, and a tough frame.
+One of the best things about this scooter is its durability.
+The Eagle One electric scooter has a tire on the front and back, oversized independent suspension, and a tough frame.

 With a maximum payload capacity of 330 lbs, this scooter is perfect for almost anyone.
-Varla recommends that a rider weigh a maximum of 265 lbs but, just know that’s a recommendation and not the rule.
+Varla recommends that a rider weigh a maximum of 265 lbs but know that’s a recommendation and not the rule.

 Quality of Construction

-I’ve tried to tighten the clamps the most that is possible but there’s still a wiggle.
-It isn’t much but it’s there.
+I’ve tried to tighten the clamps the most that are possible, but there’s still a wiggle.
+It isn’t much, but it’s there.
 I’ve gotten used to it, but it’s a little annoying.
 I’d venture to say it’s just with my scooter and not endemic across every Varla Eagle One electric scooter.

 Water Rating

-The Varla Eagle One scooter IP rating is IP54.
+The Varla Eagle One scooter IP ratio is IP54.
 What does this mean?
 Take a look at this IP water rating site.
-Basically, with the Varla Eagle One you can ride it in the rain if you get stuck in a storm.
-You can also ride through light mud and dirt.
+Basically, with the Varla Eagle One, you can ride it in the rain if you get stuck in a storm.
+You can also get rid of light mud and dirt.
 However, I wouldn’t be running it through puddles and deep mud.

 Battery and Charging Time